IBM/dbb/Pipeline/PublishSharedInterfaces/README.md

 ## Comments / Limitations
 - While this script can be integrated in several pipeline jobs, a locking mechanism has been included to pause the script to avoid collisions
 - Jenkins requires the permission to push the repository back to the central git provider.
-E.q.
 Jenkins does not provide any post-action to push to another repo.
-- As outlined in the paper, different strategies can be applied for the branching strategy of the shared git repository.
-This is not yet taken into consideration for this implementatiion.
+- As outlined in the paper, different strategies can be applied for the branching strategy of the shared git repository - what represents production, what is currently in development.
+This is not yet taken into consideration for this implementation.